Mothcam/Mothcam/README_beginners.md

 ## Basic commands to navigate around a Raspberry Pi

+-  Navigation of menus and files: general navigation through menus and files is possible with the arrow keys.
+Pressing enter will confirm selection, run commands etc. To save a file use ctrl+X followed by Y and enter.
+-  ctrl + c: this will stop the process you are currently running on the Pi such as a Python script.
+Note that this only works when manually running a script, not when running a script automatically through crontab.
+-  Right mouse click: used to paste a copied line of text into a Pi's command line.
+-  sudo raspi-config: accesses the settings menu of a Raspberry Pi.
+Giving the option to e.g. change time-zone, keyboard layout, and enable settings such as Wi-Fi and I2C.
--  ls: ls is used to list all items in your current working directory
+-  ls: used to list all items in your current working directory
--  cd: cd is used to change directory, this command works by inputting "cd name of directory".
+-  cd: used to change directory, this command works by inputting "cd name of directory".
 E.g. say you want to go into the Mothcam directory you'd input "cd Mothcam".
 Pay attention to capital letters as Linux is capital sensitive!
 When you input just "cd" it will send you back to the home directory.
 -  pwd: displays the path of your current working directory.
 -  sudo: allows a user to run a command with elevated privileges.
 It is the equivalent of "run as administrator" on Windows.
--  nano: nano is a text editor used to edit things like scirpts, configuration files and crontabs.
+-  nano: a text editor used to edit things like scirpts, configuration files and crontabs.
 To use this command input "nano filename".
 E.g. if you want to edit the file mothconfig.json you'd input "nano mothconfig.json".
 -  rm: this command allows you to remove files and directories by inputting "rm filename" to remove a specific file or using "rm -r directory name" to remove an entire directory.
 -  sudo shutdown now: this command shuts the Pi down, using this command prevents unsaved data from corrupting or getting deleted.
 -  sudo reboot: this command reboots the Pi.